Kalvin-W/Project-1/README.md

 A summary of the access policies in place can be found in the table below.

-Name Publicly Accessible Allowed IP Addresses
+<h2>Name Publicly Accessible Allowed IP Addresses

 Jump Box No Personal IP Only